iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Strict Separations Theorem.md

 The proof with minimal amount of knowledge about the convex set projection is complicated but still achievable.

-The assumptions that $C, D$ are both bounded sets are important, there exists 2 unbouned sets such that their $C-D$ difference might not have a proper minimizer that is bounded.
+The assumptions that $C, D$ are both bounded sets are important, there exists 2 unbounded sets such that their $C-D$ difference might not have a proper minimizer that is bounded.